bens6477/battleships/README.md

 * A defensive design approach was used to predict and catch the potential cases which could break the program or which would result in poorer user experience.
 * try-except-else statements were used to run test cases, catch and return errors, and run code where no exceptions were present.
 * Customised error messages were created for each case, informing the user of what caused the error.
+* This is used to check that only one error is throwing at a a time and to check that errors are not overwriting each other.
 * Exception handling is used at 3 sections in the program:
     1. Inputting user name
     1. Inputting target coordinates